telerik/report-server-docs/user-management/users.md

     -   *Password* - available only for local accounts.
 By default the password must conform to the following rules:

         -   at least 6 characters long

+        If a mail (SMTP) server is configured there is no need to specify a password for the new local user.
+After saving the new user a mail with a special activation link will be send to the user's e-mail address.
+When clicking on the link the user will be taken to a page to set his/her password and after doing so he/she will be redirected to the login page.

     -   *Email*